 I had the luxury of a crib down the hall, and a sympathetic pediatrician who told me to go ahead and turn the monitor off, too, since Ike’s sighs and noises would sometimes be loud enough to broadcast right on through.
 “You’ll hear him,” she said, “believe me, when he needs you, you’ll hear him.”

 So since a separate room isn’t an option for you, what can possibly be done to block out sounds coming from just a couple feet away?
 You mention a white noise machine that shuts off after awhile…perhaps try one that has a stay-on-all-night function?
-This is the one we have, and we rarely use the auto-shut-off setting — that puppy stays on alllll night long.
+We rarely use the auto-shut-off setting on ours — that puppy stays on alllll night long.
 (In fact, it’s still on down the hall as I’m typing this, since I forgot to shut it off when I retrieved Ike for his first breakfast at 5 am.
 When he woke up hollering, with no question that he was UP and READY, as opposed to just snorfling around in his sleep.)
 It’s not anything particularly awesome — Ike is the first of my three to even use it — but since you mention getting up to turn it back on so much (and the fact that it does seem to settle him back down) it might be worth upgrading to a continuous-play model.

 A bedside co-sleeper might also be something to consider, since then you will at least be spared getting out of bed for those blanket/binky checks.
 You can simply reach your hand out, confirm that he’s still asleep and okay, then roll back over and bury your head under your pillow for another hour.